Can I Reduce a Felony to a Misdemeanor After an Expungement?

 Posted on August 4, 2017

-Most attorneys and even judges will say “no.” The rational is that the court loses jurisdiction over the case after the court dismisses the conviction under section 1203.4.
+Most attorneys and even judges will say “no.” The rationale is that the court loses jurisdiction over the case after the court dismisses the conviction under section 1203.4.
 However, this is incorrect, a defendant is still eligible to reduce their felony conviction to a misdemeanor after receiving the benefits of an expungement.

 In Meyer v.
 Superior Court (1966) 247 Cal.App.2d 133, the question presented was whether the petition is barred from making an application under Penal Code section 17(b) after his record was expunged under Penal Code section 1203.4.
 The court considered the language “thereafter” in PC 17(b) and concluded the term is not barred by any time limit.
 Moreover, in conferring upon the court the power to declare an offense to be a misdemeanor after it has suspended imposition of judgment, the legislature evidentially intended to enable the court to reward a convicted defendant who demonstrates by his conduct that he is rehabilitated.